-Sony has rolled-out a brand-new version of its PlayStation 4 Pro.
+Sony has rolled-out a brand-new version of its PlayStation 4 Pro, which is a must-buy for hardcore PlayStation gamers who want the absolute best experience from their PS5 games collection.
 Now, if you're wondering how you could have possibly missed the launch of a brand-new console from one of the biggest technology companies on the planet – don't panic.

 Sony introduced its new console almost silently.
 And for good reason, too.